 - Humanity Ensues: Auton-Rory is the only one to fight his programming.

-- Ironic Echo: Variation - the message relayed by the one-off heroes at the beginning turns out to have been sent by the Legion of Doom pretending to respond to it.
+- Variation — the message relayed by the one-off heroes at the beginning turns out to have been sent by the Legion of Doom pretending to respond to it.

-- Instant Sedation: Averted; Amy takes a long time to go down after being hit with a tranquilizer, and feels significant effects before she goes down.
+- Instant Sedation: Averted; Amy takes a long time to go down after being hit with a tranquilliser, and feels significant effects before she does so.

 - Kansas City Shuffle: The entire legend of the Pandorica is just a cover story for the villain alliance's plan to lure the Doctor to the Pandorica and trap him inside.
 By doing this, they aim to stop the cracks destroying the universe.

 - Large Ham: The Doctor's Badass Boast speech.
 And it is awesome.